Trailmix

 Problem

-Our interviews with 15 travelers (ages 18-28) revealed a broken planning process:
+Our interviews with 15 Gen Z travelers revealed this isn't John's failure; it's the predictable outcome of a broken system.

 Solution